ashutoshmjain/gita/src/how.md

 </div>

 As a rule, and design imperative, I don't use any trackers or cookies whatsoever.
 You can test it through "duckduck go" privacy extension.
 The goal is NOT to fight Google or Facebook - internet is too big to change for a lone writer !
-It is to do my part as a digital native.
+It is only to do my part as a digital native.

 ## Open source tools